Fed Chairman Ben Bernanke says U.S. policy isn't causing global financial woes

 "The failures of the U.S. financial system in allocating strong flows of capital, both domestic and foreign, helped precipitate the recent financial crisis and global recession," Bernanke said.

 Although Bernanke phrased his argument about the root causes of the crisis in cautious, technical language, it boils down to this: The trillions of dollars that global investors poured into the United States from 2003 to 2007 fueled a gigantic housing and mortgage bubble.
 When it popped, the financial system imploded and the country fell into a deep recession.
-Bernanke argued that if that money had been channeled into building new factories and roads in the United States, it might have had long-term payoffs and global investors and ordinary Americans might have been better off.
+Bernanke argued that if that money had been channeled into building new factories and roads in the United States, instead of ever-higher property values, it might have had long-term payoffs and global investors and ordinary Americans might have been better off.